-We have audited the accompanying consolidated balance sheets of Hanwha SolarOne Co., Ltd. (the "Company") as of December 31, 2012 and 2011, and the related consolidated statements of comprehensive income, changes in shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2012.
+We have audited the accompanying consolidated balance sheets of Hanwha SolarOne Co., Ltd. (the "Company") as of December 31, 2013 and 2012, and the related consolidated statements of comprehensive loss, changes in shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2013.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.